-The rate of increase between the two PDV epidemics was close to 12% per year as in the adjacent North Sea populations (Good environmental status table 1).
+The rate of increase between the two PDV epidemics was close to 12% per year as in the adjacent North Sea populations (Table 1).
 This high annual increase is close to the intrinsic rate of increase in harbour seals (Härkönen et al. 2002).

-The annual population growth rate was close to 12% per year until 2010, but data suggest that it is levelling off, which could be caused by density dependent effects.
-It is thus unclear if the population has reached the carrying capacity of the system.
-Additional surveys are needed to establish such mechanisms.
-However, the increase over the period 2002-2013 at 7.5% is significantly lower than the 12% increase during earlier exponential growth (Results figure 8).
-Bayesian analysis shows 80% support for a growth rate \geq 6.7% for the period after 2002, which is below the GES boundary of 9%.
+The annual population growth rate in Kattegat and the Danish Straits was close to 12% per year until 2010, but data suggest that it is levelling off, even if the increased mortality in 2014 is taken into account, which is likely to be caused by density dependence, indicating that the subpopulation is approaching carrying capacity.
+Independent data on somatic growth support that the population is approaching the carrying capacity of the system (Harding et al in prep.).
+Additional surveys are needed to establish this with high confidence.
+However, the increase over the period 2003-2016 at 6.3% is significantly lower than the 12% increase during earlier exponential growth (Results figure 8).
+Bayesian analysis shows 80% support for a growth rate $\geq 5.8\%$ for the period 2003-2016, which is below the threshold value of 9%.
+However, the management unit is regarded as approaching the carrying capacity in this assessment and will thus achieve good status since it meets the criterion "decline not >10% over a 10-year period".